 Care of the Animal Athletes

-• Bulls receive 25-30 pounds of a special blend of mixed grain per day.
-Blend varies depending on the bull's needs and the stock contractor.
+• Bulls receive about 10-15 pounds of a special blend of a high-protein grain ration per day.
+The blend varies depending on the bull’s needs and the stock contractor.

-• Bulls receive 20 pounds of Alfalfa or Alfalfa-grass blend per day.
+• Bulls receive approximately 15 pounds of high-quality hay per day.

-• Bulls receive a B-12 complex vitamin shot every two weeks.
+• Many bulls receive a B-12 complex vitamin shot monthly as well as nutritional supplements.

-• Bulls receive a health inspection any time they have to cross state lines.
+• Bulls receive a health inspection any time they have to cross state lines per federal, state and city regulations.

 • Bulls are only allowed to travel a maximum of 10 hours per day.
 After 10 hours, the bulls are rested for 12-14 hours.